 And finally, if you doubt the travel agent you are in contact with, please find another travel agent to work with.
-There are so many good and reputable travel agencies out there – there is no need to risk your hard-earned money.
+So many good and reputable travel agencies are out there – there is no need to risk your hard-earned money.

 Book flights through a travel agent versus online

-When you are booking just flights, you will most of the time save money booking online; There are some situations where a travel agent can be helpful if you qualify for special prices or book larger groups of people.
+When booking just flights, you will most of the time save money booking online.
+There are some situations where a travel agent can be helpful if you qualify for special prices or book larger groups of people.

 How much do travel agents make per booking?